Widespread Panic: 1981–1995: early years and rise to national attention

 Widespread Panic signed with Capricorn Records in January 1991.
 Later that year, they released their major label debut, Widespread Panic (a.k.a.
 Mom's Kitchen).
-That same year Billy Bob Thornton directed the movie Widespread Panic: Live from the Georgia Theatre which was recorded over two nights in Athens, Georgia.

-As the band began to tour more, John Hermann ("JoJo") joined the band as a keyboardist in March 1992 replacing Dixie Dregs keyboardist T. Lavitz who joined the band a year earlier.
+In the same year, Billy Bob Thornton directed the movie Widespread Panic: Live from the Georgia Theatre which was recorded over two nights in Athens.
+As the band began touring more often, John Hermann ("JoJo") joined the band as a keyboardist in March 1992 replacing Dixie Dregs keyboardist T. Lavitz who had been with the band a year.
 The band continued to tour throughout the entire US in 1992 joining the famous H.O.R.D.E. tour with Blues Traveler, Phish, and the Aquarium Rescue Unit, among others.
 They released Everyday in March 1993 and Ain't Life Grand in September 1994.
-Panic marked their rise by playing on network television for the first time in November 1994.
+Widespread Panic marked their rise playing on network television for the first time in November 1994.

-1996–2002: Peak touring years and Houser's death
+1996–2002: peak touring years and Houser's death

-On April 18, 1998, to celebrate the release of their first live album, Light Fuse, Get Away, Widespread Panic offered a free "CD release party" concert in Athens Georgia.
-An estimated 80,000–100,000 fans descended on the town, transforming it into one of the largest CD release parties in history.
+On April 18, 1998, to celebrate the release of their first live album, Light Fuse, Get Away, Widespread Panic offered a free "CD release party" concert in Athens.
+An estimated 80,000–100,000 fans descended on the city, transforming it into one of the largest CD release parties in history.
 In 2002, the band received gold certification for their concert DVD Live at Oak Mountain.
-They also headlined two nights of the first annual Bonnaroo Music Festival which drew a crowd upwards of 70,000 people.
+They headlined two nights of the first annual Bonnaroo Music Festival which drew a crowd upwards of 70,000 people.

 In early 2002, guitarist Michael Houser was diagnosed with pancreatic cancer.
-Houser continued to perform with the band into the middle of that year, but following a performance on July 2, 2002 in Cedar Rapids, Iowa he left the tour because of his declining health.
+Houser continued to perform with the band into the middle of that year, but after a performance on July 2, 2002, in Cedar Rapids, Iowa he left the tour because of declining health.
 Guitarist George McConnell, a former bandmate of JoJo Hermann's in Beanland, took over as lead guitarist for the remainder of the band's scheduled dates.
-Michael Houser died on August 10, 2002.
+Houser died on August 10, 2002.